ibexa/documentation-developer/docs/api/graphql/graphql.md

 ## Domain schema

-GraphQL for [[= product_name =]] is based on the content types (including product types), content type groups, and content items defined in the Repository.
+GraphQL for [[= product_name =]] is based on the content types (including product types), content type groups, and content items defined in the repository.

 For each content type the schema exposes a singular and plural field, e.g. `article` and `articles`.
 Use the singular field to query a single content item, and the plural to get a whole `Connection` (a list of content items that supports pagination).

 With the queries you can inspect:

 - the existing types
 - details of content types, and their fields in the context of developing your own application

 You can request additional content information such as the Section or Objects states, available under the `_info` field.

 You can also query content type and content type group information through the `_info` and `_types` fields.

 ### Repository schema

-The repository schema, accessed through `_repository`, exposes the [[= product_name =]] Repository
-in a manner similar to the [Public PHP API](php_api.md).
+The repository schema, accessed through `_repository`, exposes the [[= product_name =]] repository in a manner similar to the [Public PHP API](php_api.md).

-The `_repository` field also enables you to query e.g. Object states configured for the Repository.
+The `_repository` field also enables you to query e.g. Object states configured for the repository.

 ### Custom schemas